-Do you know what is a tessellation?
-If not, please read section about tessellations here.
+Before you read about origami tessellations, do you know what is a tessellation?
+If not, please read this section first

 Unlike traditional origami, origami tessellations are not made in a linear step-by-step fashion.
 There are very few instructions on how to fold an origami tessellation and the way you fold is a matter of personal preference.